Fishing at Winchell Lake

 Winchell Lake – Be Careful

-Especially if you’re bringing children.
+Especially if you’re bringing small children (not recommended).
 The land is very swampy, and it feels like it’s floating on the top of the water.
 Because it actually is!
 In the below picture, there were a good 8-10 feet of water directly under this.
 You can imagine how bad things could be if a kid was playing and fell in.
 I almost fell in myself, I stepped on the small board – which didn’t really have anything under it.
 Scary.
 These wood pallets are placed here and at various other places around the lake, due to how marshy and spongy it is.
 If these things weren’t there, you’d be standing in ankle deep water.

 In addition to the wood pallets, were lots of cigarette butts and some beer cans.
 So many cigarette butts.
 Clean up after your damn selves.